SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 4.8.0-rc.2 =
+= 4.8.0 =

-(2020/11/13) Added a check to skip loading Schema filters if Schema markup is disabled.
+(2020/11/13) Added a check to skip loading Schema filter hooks if Schema markup is disabled.

 = 4.7.0 =